Kazuichi Hanawa: Life

 Hanawa was born in Yorii, Saitama Prefecture.
 Since 1970 he worked as an illustrator.
 After reading the works of Yoshiharu Tsuge, he decided to switch to comic books.
 Hanawa's first work as a cartoonist was in 1971 with the short story "Kan no Mushi" (かんのむし) about a boy whose mother sends him to a sadistic acupuncturist, in the alternative manga magazine Garo where he mainly worked in his career to follow.
-From 1992 to 1994 he drew the manga series Tensui (天水) for Afternoon magazine, which achieved a much higher circulation than Garo and similar underground publications.
-Through his work for Afternoon and other mainstream magazines such as Manga Action and Super Action, he became known to a wider audience.
+From 1992 to 1994 he drew the manga series Tensui (天水) for Monthly Afternoon magazine, which achieved a much higher circulation than Garo and similar underground publications.
+Through his work for Monthly Afternoon and other mainstream magazines such as Manga Action and Super Action, he became known to a wider audience.
 Since 1998, Hanawa has been working for AX, the successor of Garo.
 In the 90s and 2000s he also published short stories in horror magazines aimed at a girls and young women like Suspense & Horror and Horror M, it was in the latter of the two where he serialized Fujōbutsu Reidōjo and its sequel.

 In December 1994, he was arrested for illegally possessing modified model weapons and sentenced to three years in prison.
 Afterwards, he worked on the manga Doing Time, recalling his detention, for which he was nominated for the 2001 Osamu Tezuka Cultural Prize and the 2006 Angoulême International Comics Festival Prize for Scenario.
 This autobiographical work became a bestseller and received a film adaptation in 2002 under the direction of Yoichi Sai.
 Masanao Amano describes how the "outstanding realism" of the work is almost overwhelming to the reader: "Due to the documentary-like style without any sense of desire and political message [the reader] is completely sucked into the work."

 His 2014 horror short story collection Juso ("Curse") was a Jury selected work at the 2015 Japan Media Arts Festival.